-Please read the important details in this document before completing the registration form: (Activity details document removed, the workshop for August 2018 has ended)
+Please read the important details in this document before completing the registration form: Trini Homeschooling STEAM Workshop 2018 Activity Details

 You can download a copy of the registration form alone here as well: (Registration Form Removed, Workshop for August 2018 has ended)